A smectic liquid crystal model in the periodic setting: Introduction

 This model is motivated by a nonlinear approximate model of smectic liquid crystals.
 The following functional has been proposed as an approximate model for smectic liquid crystals \cite{BreMar99, IL99, NY1, San06, SanKam03} in two space dimensions:

 where $u$ is the Eulerian deviation from the ground state $\Phi(x) = x_2$ and $ \e $ is the characteristic length scale.
 The first term represents the compression energy and the second term represents the bending energy.
 For further background on the model, we refer to \cite{NY1,NY2} and the references contained therein.
-The 3D version of \eqref{smecticenergy} is also used for example in the mathematical description of nuclear pasta in neutron stars \cite{CSH18}.
+The 3D version of \eqref{smecticenergy}{, which we analyzed in \cite{NY2} but do not consider further here,} is also used for example in the mathematical description of nuclear pasta in neutron stars \cite{CSH18}.
 Assuming that $u$ is periodic on the torus $\mathbb{T}^{2}=\Omega$ and setting $w=\partial_1 u, $ ( \ref{smecticenergy}) becomes